 Signed (pupil): Date:

 Parent/carer agreement : I agree that my child can use the school's IT systems and internet when appropriately supervised by a member of school staff.
-I agree to the conditions set out above for pupils using the school's IT systems and internet, and for using personal electronic devices in school, and will make sure my child understands these.
+I agree to the conditions set out above for pupils using the school's IT systems and internet, and will make sure my child understands these.
+I agree that my child will appropriately use Seesaw and other educational platforms such as TTRS at home for homework purposes.

 Signed (parent/carer): Date: